euberdeveloper/dree/README.md

 * __hash__: The hash of the node.
 * __extension__: The extension (without dot) of the node.
 Returned only if the node is a file.
 * __isEmpty__: A boolean with true value if the node is a directory containig no files and no directories.
+* __descendants__: The number of descendants of the node.
+Returned only if the node is a directory and descendants option is specified.
 * __stat__: The `fs.lstat` or `fs.fstat` of the node.
 * __children__: An array of object structured like this one, containing all the children of the node.